BonnieMcLean/IcoTools/README.md

 The meanings will also all be presented in CAPITALS during the experiment (regardless of how you write them in the stimuli file).

-See examples in the example folder.
+Examples are provided in the example folder.

 # Instructions for using the foiler() function